arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

 2) After a successful request, the following chain of events should occur in order:

   #.
 The Kafka monitor will receive the crawl request and put it into Redis
   #.
-The spider periodically checks for new requests, and will pull the request from the queue and process it like a normal Scrapy spider.
+The spider periodically checks for new requests and will pull the request from the queue and process it like a normal Scrapy spider.
   #.
 After the scraped item is yielded to the Scrapy item pipeline, the Kafka Pipeline object will push the result back to Kafka
   #.
 The Kafka Dump utility will read from the resulting output topic, and print out the raw scrape object it received